Disclaimer

 Screening in Immunosuppressed Patients

-Other immunosuppressed patients require screening at or near diagnosis/treatment, however, don’t need more frequent cervical screening:
+Other immunosuppressed patients require screening at or near diagnosis/treatment, however, they don’t need more frequent cervical screening:

 • Kidney failure patients who require dialysis → offer screening at or after diagnosis (if not up to date)